Data Collection Apps as Passive Income Source

 Summarizing why companies pay for behavioural data tracked through data collection apps:

-1. Better understanding of their customers: Market research helps brands gain insight into their customers’ preferences, behaviours, and attitudes.
+1. A better understanding of their customers: Market research helps brands gain insight into their customers’ preferences, behaviours, and attitudes.
 By analyzing behavioural data, brands can identify patterns and trends that inform their marketing strategies.

 2. Improving products and services: By collecting data on customer behaviour, brands can identify areas for improvement in their products and services.
 For example, they can identify features that customers find most appealing and use that information to develop new products or refine existing ones.